 As you navigate narrow fjords and glacial channels you’ll have the opportunity for shore excursions in Zodiac boats, kayaking among icebergs and hiking on the Antarctic Peninsula - all alongside expert naturalists and guides.
 You can even spend a night camped out on the ice-shelf.
 Some cruises can also take you to the sub-Antarctic islands of South Georgia and the Falklands to discover yet more fascinating wildlife alongside old whaling stations and historic explorer sites.

-With no cars, no pollution and almost no people, a trip to the Antarctic is a truly once-in-a-lifetime adventure.
+With no cars, no pollution and almost no people, a holiday to Antarctica is a truly once-in-a-lifetime adventure.
 Get in touch with one of our specialists to get started.